 The body of the function could also be empty (but that's not very useful).

-On the last line of the function body we return data.
+On the last line of the function body we write

 Then on the third line, we're telling the computer we're done writing our function.